Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

-Currently, there is not an official way to endorse or formally support the Sea Cargo Charter.
-Please contact the Sea Cargo Charter Secretariat to register your interest so that you can be contacted should a pathway for endorsement become available.
+Currently, there is not an official way to endorse or formally support the Sea Cargo Charter other than becoming a signatory.
+Please contact the Sea Cargo Charter Secretariat to register your interest so that you can be contacted should/when a pathway for membership or endorsement become available.

 Becoming a Signatory